leakedmemory/ostep-projects/initial-reverse/README.md

-- **Invalid files:** If the user specifies an input file or output file, and for some reason, when you try to open said file (e.g., `input.txt`) and fail, you should print out the following exact error message: `error: cannot open file 'input.txt'` and then exit with return code 1 (i.e., call `exit(1);`).
+- **Invalid files:** If the user specifies an input file or output file, and for some reason, when you try to open said file (e.g., `input.txt`) and fail, you should print out the following exact error message: `reverse: cannot open file 'input.txt'` and then exit with return code 1 (i.e., call `exit(1);`).